heatherm/web_f18/README.md

 [Homework](hw/01.md)

 Activities
-* Push a basic HTML page to Gitpages public page
+* Push a basic HTML page to GitPages public page
 * Add basic style to the page

 Topics